coolandcodes/CodeSplinta/README.md

 # CodeSplinta
-A frontend observability web software for monitoring the security and performance metrics/traces/logs of third-party web apps + JS library + LogRocket + TrackJS + PerfumeJS.
+A JS library for tracking frontend observability/instrumentation data and monitoring the security and performance aspects of third-party web apps.